evkx/evkx.github.io/content/models/lucid/air/Air_Pure/_index.md

 ## Infotainment

-One type of sound system is available for the Lucid Air Pure.
-With the Surreal Sound System, you get 21 speakers with a max system output of  watts.
+You can choose between two sound systems on the Lucid Air Pure.
+With the Surreal Sound, you get nine speakers with a max system output of 800 watts.
+With the Surreal Sound Pro, you get 21 speakers with a max system output of 800 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.